Jim Pomposelli - Citibank logo

 Jim Pomposelli operates as a Community Mortgage Lending Officer within Citibank's mortgage division, serving the Chicago area from their North Michigan Avenue branch.
 With NMLS ID 266794, he represents one of the nation's largest mortgage lenders and is positioned to help consumers navigate the home financing process.

-Pomposelli's service portfolio spans conventional loans, FHA loans, VA loans, jumbo financing, refinancing, and specialized products for condos, co-ops, second homes, and investment properties.
+Pomposelli's service portfolio spans conventional loans, FHA loans, VA loans, jumbo financing, refinancing, and listed products for condos, co-ops, second homes, and investment properties.
 He emphasizes a consultative approach, claiming to work with clients from application through closing to identify loan products matching their specific financial goals.
 The profile highlights Citibank's 2025 J.D.
 Power #1 ranking in mortgage origination customer satisfaction and top-4 rankings across study dimensions including trust and communication.

 Citibank distinguishes itself through relationship pricing programs that offer qualified customers (both new and existing) potential discounts on interest rates or closing costs.
 The platform emphasizes digital channel integration, keeping customers informed throughout the process, and offering a wide variety of programs.
 Pomposelli specifically positions himself as experienced and client-focused, promising quick answers and proactive communication from his team.

 The profile is a standard loan officer landing page within a large corporate platform.
-While Citibank's satisfaction ratings and product breadth are legitimate competitive advantages, this represents a traditional institutional mortgage lender rather than a specialized or alternative provider.
+While Citibank's satisfaction ratings and product breadth are legitimate competitive advantages, this represents a traditional institutional mortgage lender rather than a listed or alternative provider.
 Consumers should expect standard underwriting timelines, documentation requirements, and processes typical of major banks, with pricing competitiveness dependent on individual credit profiles and relationship status.

 Services & Features